 Use Distributed Systems Principles

-Scalable architectures often rely on distributed systems principles.
-Distributed systems split tasks across multiple nodes or servers, enabling better resource utilization and fault tolerance.
-Key concepts include data partitioning, load balancing, and distributed databases.
+Many scalable architectures are built on distributed systems principles.
+Distributing work across multiple nodes or servers improves resource use and resilience.
+Important ideas include data partitioning, load balancing, and employing distributed databases.

 Data Partitioning

-When dealing with large datasets, consider partitioning data across multiple servers.
-Each server handles a subset of the data, reducing the load on any single database or storage system.
-Common partitioning strategies include range-based, hash-based, and list-based partitioning.
+For very large datasets, partition data across several servers so each handles a portion, lowering the burden on any single database or storage layer.
+Popular partitioning methods include range-based, hash-based, and list-based approaches.

 Load Balancing